 - Shared decision making, as appropriate

 - Endorse standards within the Washington State Hospital Association Labor Management Bundle including:

 - Maternal and fetal risk assessment

 - Induction of labor

 - Failed induction of labor

 - Management of first and second stage

 - Assessment of fetal status

 - Staffing

 - Follow the 2012 Bree Collaborative labor standards for limiting scheduled deliveries before the 39th week, limiting elective inductions between 39 and up to 41 weeks except for language regarding favorability of the cervix, and for appropriate indications for cesarean sections.

-- While the ARRIVE trial supported elective 39 week inductions under controlled study criteria, no data exists to recommend this practice for the general population in a community setting.^{28,29}
+- O While the ARRIVE trial supported elective 39 week inductions under controlled study criteria, no data exists to recommend this practice for the general population in a community setting.

-- The ARRIVE trial supported elective 39-40 week inductions under controlled study criteria.
 If providers offer 39-week elective inductions, they should ensure that women meet the eligibility criteria of the ARRIVE trial, that the decision for elective induction is a shared decision between the woman and her obstetric provider, and that it takes into consideration whether their hospital or facility has the appropriate resources available at that time.

-- Comprehensive, client-centered contraceptive counseling that includes education about a broad range of contraceptive methods and facilitates shared decision-making when and if selecting a method. (was Immediate postpartum LARC is accessible if desired by a patient)
+- Comprehensive, client-centered contraceptive counseling that includes education about a broad range of contraceptive methods including immediate postpartum long-acting reversible contraception and facilitates shared decision-making when and if selecting a method.

+- Postpartum discharge summary provided to the gestational parent and family that includes follow-up information for any complications of pregnancy (e.g., hypertension) or labor and delivery (e.g., cesarean section), contraceptive plan, next scheduled postpartum visit, next scheduled pediatric visit, infant feeding plan, and other information as relevant.